HVAC Training Programs & Certification in Illinois (IL)

 Richland Community College

-Richland Community College provides a 61-credit associate of applied science (AAS) degree in HVAC/R. For those who do not want to commit to a degree program, Richland also provides a 21-credit HVAC residential installer certificate; a 33-credit commercial HVAC certificate; and a 30-credit residential HVAC certificate.
-The curriculum of the program classroom instruction with hands-on experiences helping students become confident and professional HVAC/R technicians or installers.
+Richland Community College provides a 61-credit associate of applied science (AAS) degree in HVAC-R. For those who do not want to commit to a degree program, Richland also provides a 21-credit HVAC residential installer certificate; a 33-credit commercial HVAC certificate; and a 30-credit residential HVAC certificate.
+The program’s curriculum includes classroom instruction with hands-on experiences helping students become confident and professional HVAC-R technicians or installers.

 As part of the program, students will delve into topics such as occupational safety; refrigeration fundamentals; electricity fundamentals; control applications; troubleshooting air conditioning systems; motors and controls; and technical mathematics, among other courses.

-At the end of the program, graduates can pursue opportunities such as commercial heating & AC technicians, commercial refrigeration technicians, residential heating & AC technicians, HVAC/R counter salesperson, heating & AC estimator, and HVAC/R outside salesperson.
+At the end of the program, graduates can pursue opportunities such as commercial heating & AC technicians, commercial refrigeration technicians, residential heating & AC technicians, HVAC-R counter salespersons, heating & AC estimators, and HVAC-R outside salespersons.

 • Location: Decatur, IL